getredash/website/website/_kb/open-source/dev-guide/remote-server.md

+---
+category: dev-guide
+parent_category: open-source
-# Using a Remote Server and Installing Locally only the Frontend Dependencies
+title: Using a Remote Server and Installing Locally only the Frontend Dependencies
+---

 If you want to work only on the frontend side of Redash, and have a Redash instance deployed already (running version 1.0.0 or newer), you can use this instance as